 Most people who are bitten by an infected mosquito are able to fight off infection and experience mild or no symptoms at all.
 Some individuals, including the elderly and persons with compromised immune systems, WNV can cause serious illness that affects the central nervous system.
 In a minority of infected persons, especially those over 50 years old, WNV can cause serious illness, including encephalitis and meningitis.
 Infection can lead to death in 3 – 15% of persons with severe forms of the illness.

-“The finding of WNV positive mosquitoes in Greenwich marks the time to emphasize that personal protection measures are extremely important against biting mosquitoes during the day and at night,” said Caroline Calderone Baisley, Director of Health.
+“The finding of WNV positive mosquitoes in Greenwich marks the time to emphasize that personal protection measures are extremely important against biting mosquitoes during the day and at night,” says Caroline Calderone Baisley, Director of Health.
+The

 The following precautions should be taken when outdoors: